lab1092/blender-manual_ja/manual/textures/influence/material.rst

 Blend Color
    If the texture is mapped to Col, what color is blended in according to the intensity of the texture?
 Click on the swatch or set the RGB sliders.
 Negative
    The effect of the Texture is negated.
-Normally white means on, black means off, :guilabel:`Negative` reverses that.
+Normally white means on, black means off, *Negative* reverses that.
 Stencil
    The active texture is used as a mask for all following textures.
 This is useful for semitransparent textures and "Dirt Maps".
 Black sets the pixel to "untexturable".
-The :guilabel:`Stencil` mode works similar to a layer mask in a 2D program.
+The *Stencil* mode works similar to a layer mask in a 2D program.
 The effect of a stencil texture can not be overridden, only extended.
 You need an intensity map as input.
 DVar
    Destination Value (not for RGB).
 The value with which the Intensity texture blends with the current value.
 Two examples:

-- The :guilabel:`Emit` value is normally 0.
-With a texture mapped to :guilabel:`Emit` you will get maximal effect, because :guilabel:`DVar` is 1 by default.
-If you set :guilabel:`DVar` to 0 no texture will have any effect.
+- The *Emit* value is normally 0.
+With a texture mapped to *Emit* you will get maximal effect, because *DVar* is 1 by default.
+If you set *DVar* to 0 no texture will have any effect.

-- If you want transparent material, and use a texture mapped to :guilabel:`Alpha`, nothing happens with the default settings, because the :guilabel:`Alpha` value in the :guilabel:`Material` panel is 1.
-So you have to set :guilabel:`DVar` to 0 to get transparent material (and of course :guilabel:`Z Transparency` also).
+- If you want transparent material, and use a texture mapped to *Alpha*, nothing happens with the default settings, because the *Alpha* value in the *Material* panel is 1.
+So you have to set *DVar* to 0 to get transparent material (and of course *Z Transparency* also).
 This is a common problem for beginners.
-Or do it the other way round - set :guilabel:`Alpha` to 0 and leave :guilabel:`Dvar` on 1.
+Or do it the other way round - set *Alpha* to 0 and leave *Dvar* on 1.
 Of course the texture is used inverted then.

 Bump Mapping
    Settings for bump mapping.
-   :guilabel:`Method`
-   :guilabel:`Best Quality`, :guilabel:`Default`, :guilabel:`Compatible`, :guilabel:`Original`
-   :guilabel:`Space`

-      :guilabel:`Texture Space`, :guilabel:`Object Space`, :guilabel:`View Space`
+   *Method*
+   *Best Quality*, *Default*, *Compatible*, *Original* *Space*

+      *Texture Space*, *Object Space*, *View Space*

 Volume materials